We have flights to Syria on April the 9th and there is clearly travel advisories against going there currently. Is this alarmist or should we not go?

 There is nothing like a hot hammam el souq bath in winter.
 Try the ones in bab touma area.

-Enjoy your time! almost 6 years ago
+Enjoy your time! about 6 years ago

 how about now? is it safe to travel to Syria now? over 4 years agoAnswered by stellaward via WorldNomads.com